yuhang-z/comp_org_lab/README.md

 </br>
 All projects, written in Assembly, are designed and performed to confront various comprehensive programming problems.</br>
 </br>
-All projects are brainstormed and written by Yuhang Zhang and Pengnan Fan.
+All projects are corporately brainstormed, written and finalized by Yuhang Zhang and Pengnan Fan.